It’s Chinese New Year and the Year of the Rat is here.

 Fruit for Fullness and Wealth

-Chosen for their shades of gold that symbolise fullness and wealth; oranges, kumquats, tangerines and pomelos are eaten a lot during Chinese New Year.
+Chosen for their shades of gold that symbolise fullness and wealth, oranges, kumquats, tangerines and pomelos are the seventh and final Chinese New Year lucky food eaten a lot suring the celebrations.
 They’re exchanged as gifts as well as being displayed around people’s homes for maximum lucky points.

 So, what are you waiting for? tastecard today.